 Weight Loss: Small steps create big results

 When it comes to weight loss let’s face it, we’re afraid to let go of the things we find comfort in and this can commonly be food.
-Foods help nourish and comfort us but for many people this becomes an unhealthy problem which can impede their weight loss or even lead to obesity.
+Foods help nourish and comfort us but for many people, this becomes an unhealthy problem that can impede their weight loss or even lead to obesity.
 Many people are afraid of not having the comfort that accompanies their favorite foods which can lead to poor nutritional habits.
 These habits can take quite a bit of time to change but change you can slowly and surely!

 Small steps = weight loss

 Steps going forward, no matter how small, still beat sitting on the sideline